open-metadata/OpenMetadata/openmetadata-docs/content/v1.1.0/deployment/upgrade/kubernetes.md

 You might need to pass your own `values.yaml` with the `--values` flag.

+Note that in every version upgrade there is a migration process that updates your database to the newest version.

+For kubernetes, this process will happen automatically as an upgrade hook.

+{% note %}

+You can learn more about how the migration process works [here](/deployment/upgrade/how-does-it-work).

+{% /note %}

 ## Step 5: Re-index all your metadata

 Go to Settings -> OpenMetadata -> Elasticsearch